 1.Warrior II pose (triangle), as in warrior I above, but instead of lifting your hands up, stretch your arms sideways in opposite direction and turn your head in direction of your bent knee.

-2.Shoulder stand pose, lying on your back, support your middle back with both your hands, and keeping feet together lift up both legs up putting all the weight on your shoulders.
-Keep supporting your back with our hands.
+2.Shoulder stand pose, lying on your back, support your middle back with both your hands and keeping feet together lift up both legs up putting all the weight on your shoulders.
+Keep supporting your back with your hands.

 3.Plank pose, from lying flat on your stomach, lift yourself till a plank pose, resting your weight onto your hands and toes.

-4.Seated twist pose, ONE OF MY FAV! from sitting posture, legs stretched, bend one knee and bring your leg over your other thigh, turn your torso sideways and look behind you whilst bringing your elbow over our knee.
-Also called half lord of the fishes pose.
+4.Seated twist pose, ONE OF MY FAV! from sitting posture, legs stretched, bend one knee and bring your leg over your other thigh, turn your torso sideways and look behind you whilst bringing your elbow over your knee.
+Also called half lord of the fish pose.

 5.Standard forward fold, Standing position, feet together, bend forward with your arms and head hanging down.
 Reach as far as you can.